ddahan/fast-batteries/README.md

 > **Why choose Nuxt instead of Vue.js?**

 Nuxt is not used here for its SSR abilities.
-However, it helps a lot to make the front-end stack *all-batteries-included*, especially thanks to Nuxt UI package.
-There are actually no additional packages.
+However, Nuxt helps a lot to make the front-end stack *all-batteries-included*, especially thanks to Nuxt UI package.
 As the purpose of this template is not a front-end showcase, this should make sense here.

 ## Screenshots